 Michael A. Bates is a senior business leader that creates value through the development and implementation of sound business practices and solutions, reduction and elimination of process waste and variation, and effective program and project management.
 The teams he assembles and leads improve their operational effectiveness, throughput, and profitability.
 His communication and leadership styles allow him to communicate fluently, efficiently, and effectively at all levels of an organization and with organizational stakeholders.
 Michael creates value in any organization.

 Michael has over 35 years’ experience as an Operations Leader, Lean Six Sigma practitioner, and a Program and Project Manager.
-He currently works as an Operating Partner with Private Equity firms’ portfolio companies.
+He is currently supporting local businesses in need of process improvement and project management.
 Michael holds numerous Lean and Six Sigma certifications and is a Lean Six Sigma Master Black Belt.
 Michael is also certified in Project, Program and Portfolio Management.

 MBA | BA Management/Operations

 Program & Portfolio Management Certification (PPMC)

 Michael grew up in Upstate New York and currently lives in Southeast Wisconsin with his wife Deanne and son Mason.
 Michael’s leisure activities include a range of musical interests which involve collecting vinyl records, CDs, and vintage stereo equipment, playing guitar, and occasionally co-hosting a radio show featuring obscure hard rock and heavy metal music from the ’70’s and 80’s.
 Michael is a cyclist and has completed century rides around Lake Tahoe and an adventurous ride through Canyonlands National Park in Utah.
 Michael is also pretty handy in the wood shop and is an avid reader consuming dozens of books each year.